Charlie Kray: Criminal history

 Although he did not have the violent reputation of his younger brothers, Kray was still an important component of the family's gangland history.

-When the twins empire came crashing down in 1969, Charlie was inevitably dragged down with them.
+When the twins' empire came crashing down following their arrests in 1969, Charlie was inevitably dragged down with them.
 Kray was given a 10-year sentence for being an accessory to the murder of George Cornell.
-He was released from prison in 1975.
-After his release, he made money from promoting the family's legend.
+He was released from prison in 1975, and went on to make money from promoting the family's legend, such as being paid £100,000 to act as a "consultant" on the 1990 film The Krays.

-In 1997, Kray was given a 12-year sentence for attempting to smuggle cocaine valued at £39m into Britain.
+In 1997, Kray was given a 12-year sentence for attempting to smuggle cocaine valued at £39m into England.
 Three years into his sentence, Kray's health started to deteriorate.

+Krayleigh Enterprises

+In 1985 officials at Broadmoor Hospital discovered a business card of Ronnie's that led to evidence that the twins, from separate institutions, were operating Krayleigh Enterprises (a "lucrative bodyguard and 'protection' business for Hollywood stars") together with their older brother Charlie Kray and an accomplice at large.
+Among their clients was Frank Sinatra, who hired 18 bodyguards from Krayleigh Enterprises on his visit to the 1985 Wimbledon Championships.
+Documents released under Freedom of Information laws revealed that although officials were concerned about this operation, they believed that there was no legal basis to shut it down.

 Personal life

 Kray married Doris "Dolly" Moore on Christmas Day 1948.
 They had two children, Gary Kray (1951-1995) and Nancy.
 In an argument, Moore had said that Nancy was not Kray's daughter but then denied it.
 Gary died from lung cancer on 8 March 1995.

 Kray later discovered Moore had been having an affair with George Ince, but stayed with her for the sake of his family.
 She continued to see Ince behind Kray's back.
 The couple separated in 1975.

 During the 1950s, Kray had a six-month affair with Barbara Windsor, star of the Carry On films and EastEnders.
 The affair did not last long because his children and their happiness came first and staying with Moore provided them with a stable background.

 Kray had been a confidant of Jackie Collins, Judy Garland, Sonny Liston and Christine Keeler.

 Kray said he found life difficult and claimed he was "unemployable" because of his surname.

 On the evening of 4 April 2000, Kray died from heart complications at St Mary's Hospital.
 He was 72.
 He had been suffering from a heart condition prior to his death.
 Kray died in the presence of his girlfriend, Diane Buffini, and two other friends.
-At the time of his death, Kray's only surviving brother Reggie was released from prison to attend his brothers funeral.
+Kray's surviving brother Reggie was released from prison to attend the funeral, who himself died only six months later.

-Kray's funeral was held at St Matthew's Church, Bethnal Green and he is buried at Chingford Mount Cemetery.
+Kray's funeral was held at St Matthew's Church, Bethnal Green on 19 April 2000 and he is buried at Chingford Mount Cemetery.